watem-sedem/watem-sedem/docs/choices.rst

 Simple
 ######

 When the option 'Simple' is enabled, only WaTEM-SEDEM is used and the CN-model is disabled.
-By disabling Simple, you will use the CN model.
+By disabling Simple, you will use the full the CN-WS model.

 .. _calctileros: